aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells/htmlsaveoptions/link_target_type/_index.md

 ## link_target_type property

-Indicating the type of  target attribute in <a> link,The default value is HtmlLinkTargetType.Parent.
+Indicating the type of target attribute in `<a>` link.
+The default value is HtmlLinkTargetType.Parent.
 ### Definition:
 ```python
 @property